 The trick when cutting curly hair is not to stick to one length all over, as this will result in a fluffed-out triangle shape and honestly, nobody wants that.
 But fret not, because long layers are the ideal technique to work in tandem with your natural curls.

-Also, ask your stylist to cut diagonally rather than horizontally, as this will give a more face-framing finish and fend off the dreaded triangle shape.
+Also, ask your stylist to cut diagonally rather than horizontally, as this will give a more face-framing finish.

 Natural-haired ladies, listen up!
-If you’re growing out your ‘fro, we recommend having it shaped to prevent it becoming wild and unmanageable.
+If you’re growing out your ‘fro, we recommend having it properly shaped!

 Solange is a good example of someone who get their afro shaped, proving that you can play around with more rounded or tapered styles — whatever takes your fancy!